asspenwhite/claude-code-project-template/README.md

 **Step 1:** Click the green **"Use this template"** button at the top of this page → **"Create a new repository"**

+> This creates a new repo in YOUR GitHub account with all the template files already copied.

 **Step 2:** Name your repository (e.g., `my-awesome-app`) and click **"Create repository"**

 **Step 3:** Clone YOUR new repository to your computer: